Henry Smith Charity: County Grants

 County Grants made in Brighton and Hove recently

-- Bandbazi, £9,870, towards one year’s running costs of a multicultural drama group for adults with mental health problems and learning difficulties in Brighton and Hove
+- Bandbazi, £9,870, towards one year’s running costs of a project providing arts and creative workshops for people with mental health difficulties

-- Brighton & Hove City Mission, £10,000, towards one year’s running costs of an outreach project providing practical and emotional support to people in crisis in Brighton & Hove
+- Brighton & Hove City Mission, £5,000, towards one year’s running costs of a foodbank for disadvantaged people

 How to apply